matteo-lovato/matteo-lovato/README.md

 - 🔭 I’m currently learning everything 🤣
 - 🥅 Goals: Learn learn learn!!
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I like to do some fitness

 <br />